Sunbird-cQube/cQube_Base/README.md

 3) Click Clients in the left side menu to open the Clients page.
 4) On the right side, click Create.
 5) Complete the fields.
-6) Click Save to create the client application entry.
+6) Click Save to create the client.
-7) Click the Installation tab in the Keycloak admin console to obtain a configuration template.
-8) Select Keycloak OIDC JBoss Subsystem XML to generate an XML template.

 - Creating New roles:

+1) In the left side menu select Roles.
+After selecting Roles ,It will be directed to Realm roles
+2) In Realm roles you can add the roles by selecting Add Role button and providing the name of the role

   Using above steps create 3 roles
-1) Admin
+1) admin
 2) report_viewer
 3) emission